zcreativelabs/react-simple-maps/README.md

 # react-simple-maps

-Create beautiful SVG maps in react with d3-geo and topojson using a declarative api.
+Create beautiful SVG maps in react with d3-geo and TopoJSON using a declarative api.

-Read the [docs](https://www.react-simple-maps.io/docs/getting-started/), or check out the [examples](https://www.react-simple-maps.io/examples/).
+Read the [docs](https://www.react-simple-maps.io/docs/) to get started with React Simple Maps.

 ### Why

-`React-simple-maps` aims to make working with svg maps in react easier.
+`React Simple Maps` aims to make working with svg maps in react easier.
 It handles tasks such as panning, zooming and simple rendering optimization, and takes advantage of parts of [d3-geo](https://github.com/d3/d3-geo) and topojson-client instead of relying on the entire d3 library.

-Since `react-simple-maps` leaves DOM work to react, it also plays nicely with other react component libraries.
+Since `React Simple Maps` leaves DOM work to react, it also plays nicely with other react component libraries.

 ### Install

-To install `react-simple-maps`
+To install:

 ```bash
 $ npm install react-simple-maps